Chitti-OS/object_detector/README.md

 >>> text = extract_text()
 ```

-## Detect objects from a video or camera
+## Show or Write objects from a video or camera

+Import LiveDetect class and make a object of this class.

 ```python
 l = LiveDetect(weights="cars.weights", cfg="yolov4-custom.cfg", classes=['licence'])
 ```

+Save images when object detect on video.
 ```python
 l.write_from_video(path="Traffic.mp4")
 ```

+Show images when object detect on video.
 ```python
 l.show_from_video(path="Traffic.mp4")
 ```

+Save images when object detect on the dir.
 ```python
 l.write_from_dir(path="Traffic.mp4")
 ```

+Show images when object detect on the dir.
 ```python
 l.show_from_dir(path="Traffic.mp4")
 ```